dspinellis/git-issue/README.md

   - `GI_AUTHOR` : Author of current issue
   - `GI_DATE` : Creation date of current issue

-  The command can read add/remove or edit any of the issue's attributes.
+  The command can read, add/remove or edit any of the issue's attributes.
   Some potentially useful scripts to be used with this command are in the scripts/ directory.
   Remember to inspect the results (e.g `gi git diff`) and commit them with `gi git commit -a`.